Lazarus "Gringo" Boora, Background, Career - Pindula

 Health Problems

 Gringo, who turned 47 in October 2020, is battling tesnel or intestine obstruction and experiencing discomfort in sitting, backache coupled by hearing and talking difficulties.
 The actor had appendix surgery in 2019 before he relocated to his rural home in Rusape.
-He has returned to Harare where he is staying with his wife Netsai Meki and three children.
-He has fallen sick again after failing to raise money for medication.[8]
+He had returned to Harare where he was staying with his wife Netsai Meki and three children.
+He fell sick again in November 2020 after failing to raise money for medication.[9]

 References